The Huel Daily Superblend Formula Explained

 Organic Superfruit Blend

 The Huel Daily Superblend superfruit blend is packed with a range of fruits, all of which bring their own beneficial compounds such as vitamins and phytonutrients.
-In particular anthocyanins, a type of phytonutrient, which are the naturally occurring pigments found in plants, particularly berries which are responsible for the red, purple, and blue colours.
+In particular anthocyanins, a type of phytonutrient, which are the naturally occurring pigments found in plants, particularly berries which are responsible for the red, purple, and blue colors.

 Organic acerola cherries (aka Malpighia emarginata) are grown in Central and South America.
 They are rivaled by few other fruits in respect of their high vitamin C content and also contain several phytonutrients such as flavonoids.
 Organic tart cherries are distinct from their sweet cousins and have a brighter red color.
-They contain several phytonutrients which may reduce inflammation13.
+They contain several phytonutrients which may reduce inflammation [13].

-One of the first popularized ‘superfoods’, blueberries have a high number of polyphenolic compounds and anthocyanins, and there’s growing research on the positive effects of including blueberries for good brain health14,15.
+One of the first popularized ‘superfoods’, blueberries have a high number of polyphenolic compounds and anthocyanins, and there’s growing research on the positive effects of including blueberries for good brain health [14, 15].

 Organic Antioxidant Greens Blend

 The Huel Daily Superblend Organic Antioxidant Greens Blend contains thirteen ingredients specially selected for their antioxidant health properties.
 Antioxidants neutralize free radicals, which are naturally produced byproducts of various cellular processes.
-Left unchecked, free-radical molecules in the body can cause damage to cells and tissues in the body if they remain at chronically high levels16.
+Left unchecked, free-radical molecules in the body can cause damage to cells and tissues in the body if they remain at chronically high levels [16].

 Broccoli is a cruciferous vegetable high in fiber.
-It’s also high in glucosinolates, a group of phytonutrients with a range of properties from antioxidant to anti-inflammatory properties17.
+It’s also high in glucosinolates, a group of phytonutrients with a range of properties from antioxidant to anti-inflammatory properties [17].
 The nutrient profile of broccoli sprouts is more concentrated when compared to older broccoli, which is why we’ve included both in Huel Daily Superblend.

 Organic Adaptogen and Super Mushroom Complex